elementor/elementor/readme.txt

 See Elementor Developer Edition versions changelog [here](https://go.elementor.com/dev-changelog/)

+= 3.11.3 - 2023-03-07 =

+* Fix: Lightbox is not presented as expected when Upgrade Swiper Library experiment is activated ([#21413](https://github.com/elementor/elementor/issues/21413))
+* Fix: "Choose Image" control is missing in Safari 14 in various image elements

 = 3.11.2 - 2023-02-22 =

 * Fix: Passing an HTMLElement to the Swiper instance utility doesn't work